Trained Parrot Blog

 Monday March 25th, 2024

 Parrots have claws which can grow quite sharp.
 When and how should you trim your parrot's nails?
+This guide is all about nail trimming for any size parrot from a Cockatiel to a Macaw.
 Let's dive into proper parrot grooming.

 With use, the claws naturally trim and maintain themselves.
 However, in the cage and human environment, the parrot may not be exposed to sufficient activity to keep the toenails from overgrowing.